fraktalcyber/lfi-rig/rigv2/README.md

 - **Laser Decapping accuracy with IR laser:** Very similar provided you have the focus nailed for v1. xTool makes the focus setting and repeatability much better.
 - **Laser fault injection accuracy:** Very similar provided you have the focus nailed for v1.
 Again, xTool makes this much easier to get right.
 - **Speed:** xTool is much faster.
 Hard to give absolute figures but 10x is probably not far off.
 - **Ease of use and setup:** xTool requires absolutely nothing special, just install the drivers and you are good to go.
-You can use anything from curl to our Python scripts to use it.
+You can use anything from curl to our Python scripts *(WIP)* to use it.
 You are up and running in less than 5 minutes
 - **HW hacking scene credibility points:** v1 no questions asked. xTool is like turning up into a tuning car meetup in a grey VW Golf.

 ## The setup